Best Bunk Bed Mattress (2023): Reviews and Buyer’s Guide

 The Nest Puffin, formerly known as the Big Kid Bed, can support up to 120 pounds, ensuring the bed lasts beyond childhood into the teen stage.
 The Nest Bedding Puffin only weighs between 30 to 40 pounds, making it a great option for top bunks.

 The comfort layer of Energex™ foam contains more air pockets for better circulation.
 The foam molds to your child’s body, relieving pressure points without trapping heat.
 The responsive structure also makes it easier to switch sleeping positions.
 For additional comfort, the layer is topped with a quilted foam cover for optimal pressure point relief.

 The base foam layer provides stable, long-lasting support.
 There’s less risk of the mattress sagging over time thanks to the high-density materials.
 Plus, this support layer lends better edge support, so your child is less likely to roll off the bed if they prefer sleeping on the edge of the mattress.

-The Nest Big Kids Bed comes with a 100-night sleep trial that starts the day you receive the mattress.
-Nest Bedding does require that you keep the mattress at least 30 days before they’ll accept any returns.
+The Nest Puffin comes with a 30-night sleep trial that starts the day you receive the mattress.
 If the bed isn’t a good fit for your child, Nest Bedding will pick up the mattress and refund it.